sleep-falcon/sleep-falcon.github.io/README.md

-# Project Dispaly for CSCI 571
+# Project Display for CSCI 571